-There's no cure for shingles, but prompt treatment with prescription antiviral drugs can speed healing and reduce your risk of complications.
-These medications include:
+There's no cure for shingles.
+Early treatment with prescription antiviral drugs may speed healing and lower your risk of complications.
+These drugs include:

 - Acyclovir (Zovirax)